 Conte Collectibles.
 54mm plastic and metal figures.

 El Infante.
-A Spanish plastic soldiers retailer.
+A Spanish plastic soldiers retailer and manufacturer of their own excellent figures.

 HAT.
 1/32 and 1/72 plastic figures maker.